-First off, if you want to go to Sigirya first in your trip, which works well as a route around Sri Lanka, let’s touch on where the best place to stay is when you land at Colombo Bandaranaike Airport and why I’m suggesting leaving from Negombo rather than Colombo, Sri Lanka’s capital city.
+First off, if you want to go to Sigirya first on your Sri Lanka trip, which works well as a route around Sri Lanka, let’s touch on where the best place to stay is when you land at Colombo Bandaranaike Airport and why I’m suggesting leaving from Negombo rather than Colombo, Sri Lanka’s capital city.

-If you want to visit Colombo, you should head from the Airport to Colombo and stay for a day or two.
+If you want to visit Colombo and travel from Colombo to Sigiriya, you should head from the Airport to Colombo and stay for a day or two.
 If you don’t fancy visiting a big and busy city as soon as you visit Sri Lanka you should stay in Negombo because it’s much closer to the airport, only 9km away in fact.

 I was wondering ‘is it best to stay in Colombo or Negombo?’ but when I realised I wanted to leave for Sigirya the day after I landed, it made much more sense to stay in Negombo as it’s closer to the airport and it has a bus station with buses leaving in the direction you want to go in!

 Some people stay one or two days in Negombo, if you want to do this it would be better to stay by the coast, however, if you want to stay for one night only as I did, stay at a hotel near Negombo Bus Station.
 I stayed at Visal Homestay which I’d recommend as it’s 1 minute from the bus station, has a lovely owner, is comfy and a good price.